sgcooper78/AuthTabsSync/README.md

 - **Customizable Actions:** Choose to either reload or close tabs with the same hostname upon login detection.
 - **Seamless Integration:** Works in the background without disrupting your browsing experience.

-## Technologies Used

-- **TypeScript:** Ensures robust and maintainable code.
-- **React:** Provides a reactive and component-based architecture.
-- **Mantine Component Library:** Delivers a set of accessible and customizable React components.

 ## Installation

 1. Download the AuthTabsSync extension from the Chrome Web Store.